yijunx/stardust/timeline.md

 Let's will start UI design (with the help of ideas) to create the first working example Let this process be together with the propose and valid

+action items: (updated on 9/28/2018)
+  1. do research on company statistics to identify potential user group
+  2. do market segmentation / classification
+  3. find out what customer really wants (where are the pains)
+  4. modify our product_desc.md

 Phase 2 (this might take several months also)

 let's build it up and have the first working sample